allenai/Break/blogpost.md

 ### Representing the Meaning of Questions

 Thinking how to represent the meaning of complex questions, we considered three key features:
-- Capturing the sequence of computation steps for answering the question
+- Capturing the *sequence of computation steps* for answering the question
-- Capturing the meaning of question, regardless of their context (text, image, KB)
+- Capturing the meaning of a question, *regardless of its context* (text, image, KB)
 - Expressing the formalism in *natural language*, making it easy to annotate by non-experts at scale